ekegus/image-similarity-algorithm/comments.md

 ## About

+Thank you for letting me take my time with completing this tech challenge.
+It was very important to me that I could finish the course without any distractions to maximise my learning.

+Also an apologise for a further delay because the tech test got lost as Nology shut down my work email on which I had stored the test.

 This md-file serves as a sort of log as I work through the algorithm problem.

 ## 1. Understand the problem